vatesfr/xen-orchestra/docs/docs/xo5/incremental_replication.md

 In the situation where you need to failover to your destination host, you simply need to start your VMs on the destination side.

 :::tip
-If you want to start a VM on your destination host without breaking the CR jobs on the other side, make a copy of the VM and start the copy.
+If you want to start a VM on your destination host without breaking the incremental replication jobs on the other side, make a copy of the VM and start the copy.
 Otherwise, you will be asked if you would like to force start the VM.
 :::

 <UiDetail src="/img/xo5/force-start.jpg" alt="The force start confirmation, shown when starting a protected replica" width={480} />